from-humans-for-humans/human-made/README.md

 The use of Generative AI - AI that is used to generate new "things", like code, art, or writing - is beginning to overwhelm all forms of human creativity.

 This poses significant challenges to the structure of human work, and by extension our society, our politics, and our future.
-In some cases, AI-use poses significant security considerations, like when it's used in safety or life-critical systems.
+In some cases, AI use poses significant security considerations, like when it's used in safety or life-critical systems.
 The EU has recently (2024-25) attempted to curtail the use of AI in specific sectors through legislation, and similar initiatives are being considered worldwide.

 That said, **we believe not enough has been done to actively celebrate work that eschews the use of AI-tools**.
 Celebrating this type of work will undoubtedly result in a greater recognition and dialogue around the dangers posed by generative AI tools.
 This dialogue is desperately needed at this point in time.

 ---